astratto/knife-vcloud/README.md

     Do you really want to DELETE vApp TestAppN (ID: a3f81395-4eda-43b0-8677-b2d597014979)?
 (Y/N) Y ...

+**TIP:**
-Default --org, --vdc and --vapp can be set in _knife.rb_:
+    Default --org, --vdc and --vapp can be set in _knife.rb_.
+    For the sake of simplicity, the following examples assume that --org and --vdc are configured in _knife.rb_.

 _Example:_